MarmikChaudhari/kgraph-hackmit/README.md

 ## Overview

-MindGrasp utilizes knowledge graphs as a powerful tool for collecting, representing, and summarizing various forms of input data.
+IdeaStruct utilizes knowledge graphs as a powerful tool for collecting, representing, and summarizing various forms of input data.
 The idea revolves around creating a structured graph where diverse data points are modeled as nodes, and the relationships between them are represented by edges.
 The central node acts as a summary point, collecting and aggregating the input data from the other nodes.
-MindGrasp simplifies the interpretation, analysis, and understanding of complex, interconnected information.
+IdeaStruct simplifies the interpretation, analysis, and understanding of complex, interconnected information.

 ## Development Process